AP Exclusive: State bar investigating Texas attorney general

 Paxton has denied wrongdoing and separately pleaded not guilty in a state securities fraud case that’s languished since 2015.
 He has also used his office in ways that have benefited allies and other donors.

-Although the solicitor general usually handles cases before the U.S. Supreme Court, it was a private Washington D.C.-based lawyer who brought election challenge with Paxton.
-Hawkins has since moved to private practice.
+Although the solicitor general usually handles cases before the U.S. Supreme Court, it was a private Washington, D.C.-based lawyer who brought the election challenge with Paxton.
+Hawkinshas since moved to private practice.
 A spokesman for his firm said “we can’t help you” with questions about why he didn’t handle the suit.